Tax relief for drivers and passengers with disabilities

 To qualify for tax relief under the scheme, you must have a valid Primary Medical Certificate.

-A Primary Medical Certificate is a document that you can use to confirm you are severely and permanently disabled and one of the following apply:
+A Primary Medical Certificate is a document that you can use to confirm you are severely and permanently disabled and one of the following applies:

 - You are completely or almost completely without the use of both legs.